HomeMy WebLinkAboutcoa.lu.sp.Willoughby Park56aAA,,\-� �-)�

 building design is presented at the Precise Plan stage, we will also

-Section 24-11.2 (e) state the conditions by which a GMP exemption for
+Section 24-11 .2 (e) state the conditions by which a GHP exemption for

 the purpose of constructing essential public facilities shall be